Dreaming of rainbows and fairies but don’t know where to begin planning your road trip to Ireland? You came to the right place!

 Dingle>Lahinch ~3-3.5 hours

-So getting to Lahinch from Dingle was a little trickier than we initially thought, but it turned out to be better than our planned route.
+Getting to Lahinch from Dingle was trickier than we initially thought, but it turned out better than our planned route.
 For some reason I planned on driving past Limerick to get to Lahinch.
-Fortunately, our Airbnb host gave us better directions—more scenic too.
-She instructed us to drive to Tarbert-Kilimer Ferry, stopping at Conor’s Pass on the way (an incredibly breathtaking stop).
+Fortunately, our host gave us better directions—more scenic too.
+She instructed us to drive to Tarbert-Kilimer Ferry, stopping at Conor Pass on the way (an incredibly breathtaking stop).
 Once we caught the ferry, we finished the drive to Lahinch, arriving just in time to see the surfers catch their last few waves.